Guts Ishimatsu: The Guts Pose

-He is credited with coining the word "Guts Pose" (ガッツポーズ, gattsu pōzu), now commonly used in the Japanese language.
+Guts is credited with coining the word "Guts Pose" (ガッツポーズ, gattsu pōzu), now commonly used in the Japanese language.
 The word comes from the peculiar pose he struck after winning fights, where he would pump his fist up and down in the air.
 He has explained that his right hand shows his own joy at winning the fight, and his left hand shows his gratitude to the crowd.
 Japanese pitchers are often seen striking this pose after finishing a game/inning, or striking out a batter.

 Acting

-Guts has appeared in several movies, both inside and outside Japan.
+Guts appeared in several films, both inside and outside Japan.
 Notables include Steven Spielberg's Empire of the Sun (1987) and Ridley Scott's Black Rain (1989).
-He says the only reason he started acting was so that he could be on the screen with Ken Takakura, who was his childhood idol.
-He has also appeared in numerous TV dramas, and has occasionally attempted to write and direct movies of his own.
+He said the only reason he started acting was so that he could be on the screen with Ken Takakura, who was his childhood idol.
+He has also appeared in numerous television dramas, and has occasionally attempted to write and direct films of his own.

-Grave
+Death

+On 11 June 2026, Guts Enterprise, Ishimatsu's management office announced that he died of pneumonia at a hospital in Tokyo, on 2 June, at the age of 76.

 Guts has a large grave already built in the Satsuki Reien cemetery in Kanuma, Tochigi.